neilvanbeinum/project_sheriff/src/sheriff-notes.md

 They're unlikely to be of interest to a reader but act as a record for me.

+* 1/1 - 30 minute run in Hoi An.
+Feels good to have been active.
 * 30/12 - The psyche is low.. feeling fairly sluggish and inactive.
 Could do with a run.
 In a cold climate at the moment which is not great for POTS - just want to lie down and keep warm.
 Last couple of sessions felt a bit strange - am I over an initial stage of noticeable improvement?
 Being abroad without a home-base also makes steady progress tricky.
 Aiming to do a run in the next couple of days.
 * 29/12 - A bit of exercise - hired a beaten up old bike with a pedal that didn't rotate properly and cycled for an hour.
 * 26/12 - Climbed indoors in Hanoi (Vietclimb).
 Finally felt better three days ago.
 Short session, felt pumped.